cloudnativetrainings/trainings/k1_fundamentals/10_addons-sc-and-restic-etcd-backup/README.md

 # KubeOne Addons

-In this chapter we will create a [KubeOne addon](https://docs.kubermatic.com/kubeone/master/guides/addons/) on the creation of:
+In this chapter, we will create a [KubeOne addon](https://docs.kubermatic.com/kubeone/master/guides/addons/) on the creation of:
  1. Storage Class
  2. [Restic backup addon](https://docs.kubermatic.com/kubeone/master/examples/addons_backup) adjusted for GCP